I will be posting a short summary of Global Outlook to monitor the market movements. […]

 The rules of work mentions about the unspoken truth about getting ahead in the corporate world.

 Successful navigation in this unfamiliar territory will enable you to thrive.
 As a start, you need to understand the unwritten rules of the office.
-Here’s the summary of The Rules of Work by one of my favourite authors - Richard Templar.
+Here’s the summary of The Rules of Work by Richard Templar.

 Part 1: Work Ethnic

 Know your job well, do it well and be better than anyone else at doing it.

 - Get your work noticed

 The best way to attract attention is to provide extra value and go above the expectations.
 For example, you can show initiative and share your perspective on how things could be done more efficiently.
-Be sure that your idea works beforehand via a discussion, to make sure that you don't waste your efforts.
+Be sure that your idea works beforehand via a discussion, so that you won't waste your efforts.

 - Never stand still

 Spend any extra time in honing the skills needed for your next desired role.
 Have a growth mindset and keep learning.

 - Volunteer carefully for ad-hoc tasks